caro401/kiara_plugin.tropy_networks/README.md

 ### Using pre-defined development-related tasks

-The included `pixi.toml` file includes some useful tasks that help with development:
+The included `pyproject.toml` file includes some useful tasks that help with development:

 - `pixi run pre-commit-check`: runs a set of checks against all files
 - `pixi run tests`: runs the unit tests